Folium Gardens

 Disabled Friendly Garden Design

-Disabled Friendly Garden Design; Our brief involved designing a year-round accessible garden for a disabled individual with limited mobility, ensuring that it could be enjoyed and maintained with minimal assistance from a gardener.
+Our brief involved designing a year-round accessible garden for a disabled client with limited mobility, ensuring that the garden could be enjoyed and easily maintained with minimal assistance.

 The Brief